CelinaVangstrup/StaticWebsite/README.md

-This is a staticl webstite of a book store, developed by Celina Vangstrup
+This is a static webstite of a book store, developed by Celina Vangstrup

 Link for the website: